mariusmihasan/molecularmodels-3d-printing-profiles/BambuLab A1Mini/readme.md

 Printer profiles for the the BambuLab A1Mini with AMS Lite, stock.
-Profiles provided as a single Process preset .zip file.
+Profiles provided as a single Process presets .zip file.
 Here is a guide on how to [import the profiles in Bambu Studio](https://wiki.bambulab.com/en/bambu-studio/export-filament).

 Profiles are based on the stock 0.2 mm STANDARD profile with the following edits: